National Islamic Movement of Afghanistan

-The National Islamic Movement of Afghanistan (جنبش ملی اسلامی افغانستان, Junbish-i-Milli Islami Afghanistan), sometimes called simply Junbish, was a political party in Afghanistan founded by Abdul Rashid Dostum in 1992 made from his loyalist remnants from the People's Democratic Party of Afghanistan's communist government.
+The National Islamic Movement of Afghanistan (جنبش ملی اسلامی افغانستان, Junbish-i-Milli Islami Afghanistan), sometimes called simply Junbish, is a political party in Afghanistan founded by Abdul Rashid Dostum in 1992 made from his loyalist remnants from the People's Democratic Party of Afghanistan's communist government.

 It is described as "an organisation heavily peopled with former Communists and Islamists," and is regarded as somewhat secular and left-leaning.
 Its voter base is mostly Uzbeks, and it is strongest in Jowzjan, Balkh, Faryab, Sar-e Pol, and Samangan provinces.
-It was mainly supported by Uzbekistan during the Second Afghan Civil War and the Third Afghan Civil War.
+It was mainly supported by Uzbekistan during the Afghan Civil War of 1992–1996 and the Afghan Civil War of 1996–2001.

 History

 Formation

-Junbish and its military wing, Division 53 started as a “self-defense unit” for the Sheberghan oil fields in northern Afghanistan, growing to a platoon and then a company until it grew to a division of about 40,000 men by 1989.
+Junbish and its military wing, Division 53 started as a "self-defense unit" for the Sheberghan oil fields in northern Afghanistan, growing to a platoon and then a company until it grew to a division of about 40,000 men by 1989.
 This division joined the Afghan government and was referred to as Division 53.
 In 1988 Junbish forces replaced departing Soviet Union forces and took control of Kandahar as well as deploying to Khost, Logar, Ghazni, Gardez in Paktika and around Kabul.

 Thee units were joined by many defecting mujaheddin commanders, such as Rasul Pahlawan, Dr. Hissamuddin Hissam, Ghaffar Pahlawan, who were Uzbeks from Saripul and Takhar.
 General Majid Rozi, an Afghan Arab Uzbek from Balkh, and General Jura Beg, an officer from Jowzjan, also joined.
 Most of the joining members were either defectors or from the Parcham wing of the People's Democratic Party of Afghanistan (PDPA).

 Massoud and capture of Mazar-e Sharif (1992)

 In 1992, the new President of Russia, Boris Yeltsin withdrew aid to the government of Dr Mohammad Najibullah, Dostum started to enter into negotiations with Ahmad Shah Massoud.
-When, on March 19, Najibullah attempted to replace the Tajik General Momim, with a General Rasul, a Khalqist Pashtun who commanded the Hairatan garrison, Mumin revolted with Dostum’s support.
+When, on March 19, Najibullah attempted to replace the Tajik General Momim, with a General Rasul, a Khalqist Pashtun who commanded the Hairatan garrison, Mumin revolted with Dostum's support.
 Dostum, through this, took over control of Mazar-e Sharif.
 This resulted in widespread looting.
 At this point Junbish was the dominant party in Baghlan, Samangan, Balkh, Jauzjan, Sar-I Pul and Faryab.